Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 - Resample by time?
 - Compute rolling statistics?

-Not only are these all possible, they're easy as well.
+Not only are these all possible, but they're also easy.
 Let's learn how to implement dataframe fundamentals in SQL!

 ## But first - why?